Kant’s Social and Political Philosophy

 The retributivist theory of punishment leads to Kant’s insistence on capital punishment.
 He argues that the only punishment possibly equivalent to death, the amount of inflicted harm, is death.
 Death is qualitatively different from any kind of life, so no substitute could be found that would equal death.
 Kant rejects the argument against capital punishment offered earlier in his century by the Italian reformer, the Marchese Cesare Beccaria, who argued that in a social contract no one would willingly give to the state power over one’s own life, for the preservation of that life is the fundamental reason one enters a social contract at all.
 Kant objects to Beccaria’s claim by distinguishing between the source of a social contract in “pure reason in me” as opposed to the source of the crime, myself as capable of criminal acts.
 The latter person wills the crime but not the punishments, but the former person wills in the abstract that anyone who is convicted of a capital crime will be punished by death.
 Hence one and the same individual both commits the crime and endorses the punishment of death.
 This solution mirrors the claim that individuals can be coerced to join a civil condition: reason dictates that entering the civil condition is mandatory even if one’s particular arbitrary choice might be to remain outside it (see section 3).

 In the “Doctrine of Right” Kant complains that the German word used to describe international right, “Völkerrecht”, is misleading, for it means literally the right of nations or peoples.
-He distinguishes this kind of relation among groups of individuals, which he discusses as Cosmopolitan Right and will be covered in Section 9, from the relations among the political entities, which would better be called “Staatenrecht”, the right of states.
+He suggests that it would better be called “Staatenrecht”, the right of states.
 Nonetheless Kant still uses the phrase “right of nations” and also discusses a “league of nations”, although it is clear that he is referring not to nations as peoples but to states as organizations.
-Kant is also inconsisistent in his use of other terms, such as “federation”.
-For the sake of clarity, this entry will maintain consistent termininology for the discussion of concepts in international right, even where that requires departures from Kant's own usage.
+Kant is also inconsistent in his use of other terms, such as “federation”.
+For the sake of clarity, this entry will maintain consistent terminology for the discussion of concepts in international right, even where that requires departures from Kant’s own usage.

 Given the lack of international institutions, Kant says, states must be considered to be in a state of nature relative to one another.
 Like individuals in the state of nature, then, they must be considered to be in a state of war with each other.
 Like individuals, the states are obligated to leave this state of nature to form some type of union under a social contract.
 Before the creation of some such union (see next paragraph), states do have a right to go to war against other states if another state threatens it or actively aggresses against it (6:346).
 But any declaration of war ought to be confirmed by the people “as colegislating members of a state” (6:345).
 Rulers who wage war without such consent are using their subjects as property, as mere means, rather than treating them as ends in themselves.
 This claim is one of Kant’s strongest statements that actual voting by citizens is required: citizens “must therefore give their free assent, through their representatives, not only to waging war in general but also to each particular declaration of war” (6:345–46).
 Once war has been declared, states are obligated to conduct the war under principles that leave open the possibility of an eventual league of states.
 Actions that undermine future trust between states, such as the use of assassination, are prohibited.